 Q3 in Detail

-Adjusted earnings for the reported quarter were $1.47 per share, in line with the Zacks Consensus Estimate.
-The bottom line declined 2% year over year.
+Adjusted earnings for the reported quarter were $1.40 per share, beating the Zacks Consensus Estimate of 90 cents.
+However, the bottom line declined 5% year over year.

 Tyson Foods, Inc. Price, Consensus and EPS Surprise

-Other: Sales in the segment were $356 million, depicting significant growth from $75 million reported in the prior-year quarter.
-Sales volume and average selling price improved remarkably.
+International/Other: Sales in the segment were $402 million, up 12.9% from $356 million reported in the prior-year quarter.
+Sales volume improved 25%, whereas average sales price declined.

 Other Financial Updates